Zurich chocolate show treats nation of chocoholics

 "We're not in Lucerne yet, because we didn't have time to stop," said Matthey's wife Mary Josee.
 "But we hope to get there soon."

-Home to chocolate companies like Nestle NESN.VX and Lindt & Spruengli (LISP.S), famed for its gold foil-wrapped bunnies, the Swiss invented milk chocolate in 1875 and have been a nation of chocoholics ever since.
+Home to chocolate companies like Nestle and Lindt & Spruengli, famed for its gold foil-wrapped bunnies, the Swiss invented milk chocolate in 1875 and have been a nation of chocoholics ever since.

 The Swiss consumed 94,008 tonnes of chocolate products in 2011, according to statistics from the Association of Swiss Chocolate Manufacturers.